 - You can’t publish an extract that’s created from a Kerberos-delegated, row-level-secure data source.

 For Dropbox and OneDrive, when you publish a data source or workbook and select Embedded password, Tableau creates a saved credential and embeds it in the data source or workbook.

 When you publish a workbook that connects to a Tableau Cloud or Tableau Server data source, rather than setting the credentials to access the underlying data, you set whether the workbook can access the published data source it connects to.
 Regardless of the original data type, the choice for server data sources is always Embedded password or Prompt users.

 If you select to prompt users, a user who opens the workbook must have View and Connect permissions on the data source to see the data.
 If you select embed password, users can see the information in the workbook even if they don’t have View or Connect permissions.

-If you publish to Tableau Online and the workbook connects to Salesforce, Google Analytics, Google Sheets, Google BigQuery, OneDrive, Dropbox and QuickBooks Online data, see Refresh Data Using Saved Credentials in the Tableau Online Help.
+If you publish to Tableau Cloud and the workbook connects to Salesforce, Google Analytics, Google Sheets, Google BigQuery, OneDrive, Dropbox and QuickBooks Online data, see Refresh Data Using Saved Credentials (Link opens in a new window)in the Tableau Cloud Help.